BlackCleaverLoli/MissFisher/readme/README-en.md

 > For those interested in Daily Routines (free plugin with QoL features) → [Daily Routines Setup](#dalamud-configuration).

 ## Versions
-MissFisher has two distribution versions:
+MissFisher has two release versions:

 - **Stable**
   Reliable for general users.
 Updated only for major features/critical fixes.